sqliteai/sqlite-sync-react-native/README.md

 - 🧩 **Offline-First, Automatic Sync**
   Wrap your app with `SQLiteSyncProvider` to get a local database with automatic, bi-directional cloud synchronization.
 Your app works fully offline, and all local changes are synced seamlessly when online.
 - 🪝 **React Hooks Designed for Sync-Aware Data**
-  Hooks like `useSqliteSyncQuery` and `useOnSqliteSync` automatically refresh your UI when local or synced data changes, keeping your app up-to-date without boilerplate code.
+  Use hooks like `useSqliteSyncQuery` and `useOnSqliteSync` to automatically refresh your UI when changes are synced from the cloud, keeping your app up-to-date without boilerplate code.
 - 📱 **Native‑Only, Ultra‑Fast**
-  Under the hood we use OP‑SQLite — a low‑level, JSI‑enabled SQLite engine for React Native.
+  Under the hood, we use OP‑SQLite — a low‑level, JSI‑enabled SQLite engine for React Native.
 With OP‑SQLite, database operations run at near-native speed on iOS and Android.

 ## 📋 Requirements